 Taking this into consideration, a neat planning and the right decision between set-up costs and inventory costs can be quite tricky, and in bottleneck situations the spread could be even wider.
 In order to specify the appropriate lot size rules of thumb have to serve in most cases.
 In the future, however, the right balance will be found a lot easier.

-The new simulation based algorithm of Bosch attempts to predict the optimal lot sizes and schedules for each production step.
-And it is capable of taking into account all relevant stochastic uncertainties.
+The new optimization based lotsizing algorithm developed for Bosch by the Department of Supply Chain Management and Production of the University of Cologne is used to calculate optimal lot sizes and schedules for different steps in the semiconductor production process.
 “It is still a prototype which will be further refined, but already its results are approx. 15 percent better”, work package 5 leader Georg Laipple says.
 “In the end, the model will apply to a lot of production machines and hundreds of different products”.

 Using a system that automatically determines the optimum lot size, will not only safe money it will also take the pressure off the responsible parties.
 The production manager will make a changeover without groan, and the inventory management will know that there is no better way.